explainers-by-googlers/cross-origin-storage/README.md

 ## Risk awareness

 > [!CAUTION]
-> The authors acknowledge that storage is usually segregated by origin to safeguard user security and privacy.
-Storing large files like AI models or SQL databases separately for each origin, as required by new [use cases](#use-cases), presents a different challenge: For instance, if both `example.com` and `example.org` each require the same 8&nbsp;GB AI model, this would result in a total of 16&nbsp;GB downloaded data and a total allocation of 16&nbsp;GB on the user's device.
+> The authors acknowledge that storage is usually isolated by origin to safeguard user security and privacy.
+Storing large files like AI models or SQLite databases separately for each origin, as required by new [use cases](#use-cases), presents a different challenge.
+For instance, if both `example.com` and `example.org` each require the same 8&nbsp;GB AI model, this would result in a total of 16&nbsp;GB downloaded data and a total allocation of 16&nbsp;GB on the user's device.
 The present proposal centers on effective mechanisms that uphold protection standards while addressing the inefficiencies of duplicated download and storage.

 ## Goals